cmb69/codeeditor_xh/README.md

-it allows to edit the source code directly, and offers syntax highlighting, line numbering, code indenting and folding, bracket matching, optional line wrapping, filebrowser integration and search and replace.</p>
+it allows to edit the source code directly, and offers syntax highlighting, line numbering, code indenting and folding, bracket matching, optional line wrapping, filebrowser integration and search and replace.

 - [Requirements](#requirements)
 - [Download](#download)